Nonnormal approximation by Stein's method of exchangeable pairs with application to the Curie--Weiss model

 The paper is organized as follows.
-In section 2, we give a concrete application of our general result to the magnetization of the Curie-Weiss model of ferromagnets at the critical temperature, and show that the rate of convergence achieves $O(n^{-1/2})$.
-In section 3 we focus on approximation by the exponential distribution with an application to the spectrum of the Bernoulli-Laplace Markov chain.
-We present a general approach of Stein's method of exchangeable pairs in section 4 and postpone detailed proofs of our main results to section 5.
+In Section \ref{sect2}, we give a concrete application of our general result to the magnetization of the Curie--Weiss model of ferromagnets at the critical temperature, and show that the rate of convergence achieves $O(n^{-1/2})$.
+In Section \ref{sect3}, we focus on approximation by the exponential distribution with an application to the spectrum of the Bernoulli--Laplace Markov chain.
+We present a general approach of Stein's method of exchangeable pairs in Section~\ref{sect4} and postpone detailed proofs of our main results to Section \ref{sect5}.